 Meadows, Giuliani, 11 'fake electors' from 2020 are among those indicted in Arizona

-PHOENIX — An Arizona grand jury has indicted a slew of allies of former President Donald Trump for their efforts to keep him in power after the 2020 election.
+PHOENIX — An Arizona grand jury has indicted a slew of allies of former President Donald Trump for their efforts to try to keep him in power after the 2020 election.

 Eleven people who submitted documentation falsely claiming Trump, not President Biden, won the state's popular vote in 2020 are named in the indictment.
 Seven others were indicted but had their names redacted.